Some Controversial Truths about Mathematics

 - Groups are set according to ability and setting is reviewed regularly.

 - Home learning tasks are based on past examination questions for each topic taught and form therefore an accurate reflection of content to be mastered.
+Where appropriate the task may even be partly completed in class.
+The purpose of the tasks is to provide challenging questions which are aimed to enhance learning as well as providing a source for exam preparation.
+Completion of tasks is important and is regarded as formative.
+Assistance of teachers, parents or others may play part in their completion and is regarded as an aid to learning.
 The tasks are marked, graded and returned with target sheets which clearly identify areas for improvement.
 Students can reflect and respond to these.

-- In addition to home learning tasks, regular mock exams, performed under exam conditions, are used to monitor progress of students.
+- In addition to home learning tasks, regular mock exams (mostly twice yearly), performed under exam conditions, are used to monitor progress of students and provide feedback on attainment.

 - The content of the course is divided into three modules which are taught subsequently in Y9-11.
 This is followed by a review in linear format for the final examinations.

-- One of the papers allows the use of a calculator, the other one does not.
-Exams from 2017 will total 4.5 hours, with two calculator papers and one non-calculator.
+- Two of the papers allow the use of a calculator, the other (second paper) does not.

 Working with students at our feeder primary schools